trnkaj/ribosomes/README.md

 # ribosomes
-This repository contains data and analytical R scripts for the manuscript "Pancreatic cancer cells exchange functional ribosomes through tunneling nanotubes" by Martínková et al.
+This repository contains data and analytical R scripts for the manuscript "Pancreatic cancer cells exchange ribosomes through tunneling nanotubes" by Martínková et al.

 The files XXXXXX_CellGlo_gemcit.csv are from three dose-response viability measurements and were analysed using the R-script-IC50-analysis.R.
 Results are shown in the first panel of Figure 1C.